hiteshwar21/hiteshwar21/README.md

 <h3> 👨🏻‍💻 About Me </h3>

+- 💼 &nbsp; Backend developer by profession.
-- 🤔 &nbsp; Exploring new technologies and quick hacks and making boring stuffs automated.
+- 🤔 &nbsp; New tech and quick hacks are my areas of expertise.
 - 💻 &nbsp; RPi is the tech I am currently loving the most.
-- 💼 &nbsp; Backend developer by profession.
 - 🌱 &nbsp; I like travelling at leisurely pace.
 - 🎮 &nbsp; Exploring the Games(Finding easter eggs) >> Mission